tomcritchlow/tomcritchlow.github.io/_posts/2022-05-06-executive-dashboards.md

 I often see teams frustrated that the way they're measured doesn't accurately reflect the effort / nuance / expertise / care that they feel is necessary for their work to succeed.

-But I rarely see teams advocating to change the measure.
+But I rarely see teams advocating to change the measure!

 This is the metrics mindset that only measures concrete outputs.
 But you have the freedom to make your own measures.
 I recall working with a content publishing business (think someone like Wirecutter) where we were trying to nail down some measure of "quality content".
 Not a simple problem - and certainly one that's hard to find an objective metric for.
-But eventually we got a few senior people around the table, created a simple 5 point scale on a few key areas and then asked everyone to rate content subjectively on that 5 point scale.
+But eventually we got a few senior people around the table, created a simple 5 point scale on a few key areas, and then asked everyone to rate content subjectively on that 5 point scale.

 If I remember correctly it was questions like:

-*"Is the summary of the page clear within 30 seconds?"*
+- *"Is the summary of the page clear within 30 seconds?"*
-*"Can you immediately tell that it's written by experts?"*
+- *"Can you immediately tell that it's written by experts?"*
-*"Have we demonstrated that we did hands-on testing of the products?"*
+- *"Have we demonstrated that we did hands-on testing of the products?"*

 Everyone scores the content, you average the scores and create a blended "quality score" for content.
-This in turn creates a metric that you can use to measure some of the intangible "content quality" ideas that the team felt was important, but wasn't reflected in the existing dashbaords and metrics.
+This in turn creates a metric that you can use to measure some of the intangible "content quality" ideas that the team felt was important, but wasn't reflected in the existing dashboards.

 Once we got this quality score added to the dashboards it wasn't long before the CEO was demanding that we increase the average content quality of our pages.